sujal1130/javascript-crud/README.md

 📌 This is a **registration form** where users can sign up seamlessly.

 ### 🚧 **Current Status:**
-⚙️ I am actively working on fixing existing bugs and making necessary improvements to enhance functionality. 🔧
+⚙️ I am actively working on fixing existing bugs and making necessary improvements to enhance functionality.🔧
+🔧 This time only one bug existing.🔧

 🔹 Stay tuned for upcoming updates!
 🔹 If you have any suggestions or encounter issues, feel free to contribute.